jmcnally17/bank-tech-test/README.md

 # Bank Tech Test

 This is a tech test for the Makers main course written in Javascript which simulates a bank account that has a balance, can deposit money, can withdraw money and print its statement.
-This program has been made while adhering to the following principles:
+This program has been made while adhering to the following criteria:

 - [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP)
 - [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD)